aichemydev/Wring_docs/docs/TG Smart Observer/tests.md

 ![Quikly Dashboard](/img/Name.png)

-It will send you directly to the page for starting a test.
+You'll be directed to the page where you start a test.
+Click 'Start Test' to begin.

 ![Quikly Dashboard](/img/333.png)

-Go and press `Rec` button to start your test.
-It will send you directly to `Google` - where you can write your wanted `url` to test.
+Go and press Rec button to start your test.
+You will be taken directly to Google to write your wanted url.

 ![Quikly Dashboard](/img/Start.png)